-I attended a public event yesterday at Book Cafe, Harare and it was quite eye popping to find out what is happening in our country with regards to rape issues.
-The Speakers were Professor Geoff Feltoe; Sarudzai Njerere (Legal Practitioner, Honey and Blanckenberg); Sara Moyo (ZWLA Board Chairperson); Jimmy Willford (SAYWHAT).
+It’s shocking to find out what is happening in our country with regards to rape issues.
+I attended a public event yesterday at Book Cafe, Harare and I was left shocked beyond measure.
+The Speakers at the event were Professor Geoff Feltoe; Sarudzai Njerere (Legal Practitioner, Honey and Blanckenberg); Sara Moyo (ZWLA Board Chairperson); Jimmy Willford (SAYWHAT).
 The moderator was HerZimbabwe, @herzimbabwe on Twitter.
 I will share everything as is as I do not want to take anything from the article which was issued out to those who attended; it read:

 The Case Of Mildred Mapingure